Las Siete Sillas in a park near Puente Lusitania

 The Amphitheatre of Leptis Magna in Libya

-Circus: (above) seen from its eastern end; (below) western end where the "carceres" (the cages from which the chariots started the race - see them in a mosaic at the Museum of Bardo in Tunis) were located
+Circus: (above) seen from its eastern end; (below) western end where the "carceres" (the cages from which the chariots started the race - see them in a mosaic at the Museum of Lyon) were located

 The Circus Maximus lies in a hollow to the rt. of the Madrid road, and is so well preserved that a chariot-race might easily be given there.
 The area of this hippodrome is now a corn-field, but the central elevation on which the spina, meta, etc., were elevated, is perfect with its original pavement.
 The whole length is some 1866 ft. by 885.
 The outer walls are of prodigious thickness: the 8 tiers or rows of seats for spectators still remain.
 Ford